…a historic village in the East Riding of Yorkshire

 The medieval village was centred on a Cross which influenced today’s street names: North End, West End, South End and Carr Lane.

 The village was known as Seaton until about 1575.
-This name is derived from two Old English Words – 'ton' a farm of settlement; 'sea' a pool of water or more likely in this case, the marsh that lay to the East of the village.
+This name is derived from two Old English Words – ‘ton’ a farm of settlement; ‘sea’ a pool of water which probably refers to a shallow lake in the depression of Everingham Carr to the East of the village.
 Ross was added in the 16th century when the land came into the hands of the de Ros family.